replicatedhq/ship/CONTRIBUTING.md

 All pull requests must be made from forks enabled on CircleCI, so that unit and acceptance tests can be executed prior to code being merged.

+### Getting CircleCI to run your tests

+You'll need to enable your fork in CircleCI (under `Add Projects`).
+You'll also need to [enable build processing](https://circleci.com/docs/2.0/build-processing/).

 Build & Run the Project
 ------------------------